 States Parties undertake to collect appropriate information, including statistical and research data, to enable them to formulate and implement policies to give effect to the present Convention.
 The process of collecting and maintaining this information shall:

-Comply with legally established safeguards, including legislation on data protection, to ensure confidentiality and respect for privacy online and offline;
+Comply with legally established safeguards, including legislation on data protection, to ensure confidentiality and respect for privacy;

 Comply with internationally accepted norms to protect human rights and fundamental freedoms and ethical principles in the collection and use of statistics.

-The information collected in accordance with the present article shall be disaggregated, as appropriate, and used by the State Party to assess the implementation of its obligations under the present Convention and to identify and address the obstacles to the full realization of the right to development.
+The information collected in accordance with the present article shall be disaggregated, as appropriate, and used by the State Party to help assess the implementation of its obligations under the present Convention and to identify and address the obstacles to the full realization of the right to development.

 States Parties shall assume responsibility for the dissemination of these statistics in a manner consistent with the objective of fully realizing the right to development for all.